z3f1r0/z3f1r0.github.io/_posts/2024-01-26-Windows-Enumeration.md

 - Blue Team
 ---

-The following list of commands can be used in a local Windows environment (**not in Active Directory**) to enumerate all useful information.
+The following list of commands can be used in a local Windows environment to enumerate all useful information.

 ## Windows Operating System Enumeration